Insights by bill beckham

 Franchising can look like a “safer bet” than starting from scratch.
 But every year, smart people still lose money because they rushed through due diligence or trusted the wrong person.
 This article provides an overview of five common mistakes I see over and over again — and how to avoid them.

-roi math: what item 19 really tells you (and what it doesn’t)
+rOI math: what item 19 really tells you (and what it doesn’t)

 For many prospective franchisees, Item 19 is the most scrutinized part of the Franchise Disclosure Document (FDD).